Denise van Outen: Radio

 On 4 February 2008, van Outen reunited with her former Big Breakfast partner Johnny Vaughan as co-host of Capital Breakfast on Capital Radio.
 On 29 July 2008, she quit the show, halfway through her contract, because of TV commitments and the early mornings.
 However, in April 2011 van Outen said that she left the show because relations between her and Vaughan had soured.
 She claims Vaughan has not spoken to her since.
 In spring 2013, van Outen started presenting her own Saturday afternoon radio show on London's Magic 105.4, airing between 1:00 pm and 3:00 pm.

 Strictly Come Dancing

 In September 2012, van Outen was announced as one of the celebrities competing on the tenth series of Strictly Come Dancing.
 She partnered with professional dancer James Jordan.
 The couple secured top of the leaderboard 7 times.
 However, controversy arose when viewers criticised her participation in the competition because of the advantage of having had previous stage experience.
-On 20 December 2012, van Outen and Jordan finished as runners-up alongside Girls Aloud singer Kimberley Walsh & Pasha Kovalev, behind winning couple, Olympic gymnast Louis Smith & Flavia Cacace.
+On 20 December 2012, van Outen and Jordan finished as runners-up alongside Girls Aloud singer Kimberley Walsh and Pasha Kovalev, behind winning couple, Olympic gymnast Louis Smith and Flavia Cacace.